The most common mistake in direct sales recruiting isn't poor technique. It isn't lack of product knowledge. It isn't even fear of rejection.

 It's asking for business before earning the right to ask.

 The approach feels wrong because it is wrong.
 Not morally wrong — but strategically wrong.
-It violates a fundamental principle of human interaction: trust precedes transaction.
+It violates a fundamental principle: trust precedes transaction.

 Why Trust Matters More in Direct Sales